vinit-devops/manticoresearch_on_kubernetes/README.md

               v) At last run below command to run ansible playbook to create cluster ansible-playbook post_pod_creation.yml
-               at last step of playbook running if you see the status synced , the BINGO! mantcioer cluster is created successfully
+               at last step of playbook running if you see the status synced , the BINGO! mantcore cluster is created successfully

                To check cluster status you can run below commands on worker nodes